burizz/whitelist-aws-ips/README.md

 # Whitelist AWS IP Ranges - Lambda

-Lambda for whitelisting Amazon IP ranges in Security Group outbound rules This is written in Golang as coding practice (for the most part)
+Lambda for whitelisting Amazon IP ranges in Security Group outbound rules.

 Works by updating Security Group Egress rules with a list of AWS IP Ranges based on AWS Service Nam.
 Pulls latest JSON from - https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html

+This is written in Go as practice for using the AWS SDK and Golang in general.

 This is still a work in progress :